 These bars are perfect for children and adults, making them an excellent addition to lunchboxes as a convenient on-the-go snack.
 For more snack and lunch ideas for kids, visit Vegan School Lunch Ideas For Kids.

-You can eat these bars along with some vegan ice cream at home or look at these desserts and snacks for some other great treats.
+You can eat these bars along with some Homemade Movie Theater Popcorn or Homemade Vegan Banana Ice Cream.
+Look at these desserts and snacks for some other great treats.

 Jump to: